 Unity Park Committee Seeks Nominations for Honorees

-The Unity Park Advisory Committee accepts nominations each year from September 1 to November 1 for new Honorees for the following year.
+The Unity Park Advisory Committee accepts nominations year around for new Honorees.
 The Committee is seeking submission of names of potential Honorees who meet the criteria listed below.
 The new Honorees will be announced in a ceremony at the Unity Park on Martin Luther King Jr. Day.

 The Unity Park, located on Connor Drive on the left between Main St. and Jefferson St., currently features large plaques honoring Dr. D.L.
 Connor, Dr. Martin Luther King Jr., Governor William Winter, Fannie Lou Hamer, Medgar Evers and the Mississippi State University Men’s Basketball “Game of Change.”
 Beginning in 2018, the Unity Park Advisory Committee began to select up two additional Honorees per year from nominees submitted by the public.